JorgeFlorezC/web-scraping-tutorial/README.md

 # web-scraping-tutorial
-Code to build a web scraper to perform extraction of articles of five categories of news of the web page "El Espectador", transforming the data to a schema to allow persist the articles in a collection of MongoDB for implement an frequency analysys to dataset and show the result in a wordcloud.
+Code to build a web scraper to perform extraction of articles of five categories of news of the web page "El Espectador", transforming the data to a schema to allow persist the articles in a collection of MongoDB for implement a frequency analysys to dataset and show the result in a wordcloud.

 ## Table of Contents